 There were also timeout issues since information loads dynamically via lazy scrolling.

-Because it was too circuitous, finally, I decided to just have Selenium scrape the restaurant name, cuisine type, and neighborhood from the 12 cards on each of the main 55 pages - instead of clicking into anything - and compile everything into a csv file.
+1) First, have Selenium scrape the restaurant name, cuisine type, and neighborhood from the 12 cards on each of the main 54 pages and 5 cards on the 55th (last) page - instead of clicking into anything - and compile everything into a csv file.

-After that, I appended each entry in the “Neighborhood” column with “, New York, NY”, so that it’d say “Brooklyn Heights, New York, NY”, “Soho, New York, NY”, etc. Then, I used the Google Places API to append my csv file with the actual addresses of the restaurants.
+4) Then, it appends each entry in the “Neighborhood” column with “, New York, NY”, so that it’d say “Brooklyn Heights, New York, NY”, “Soho, New York, NY”, etc.

 Next